PARALOGISM

 — “Every S is M”: the non-intersecting zone of the circles S and P is black (empty).

-— Looking at the S circle the P circle, we can see that the intersection is black (empty); this is precisely what the conclusion claims, “No S is P”.
+— Looking at the intersection of the S and P circles, we can see that the intersection is black (empty); this is precisely what the conclusion claims, “No S is P”.
 This syllogism is valid.

-All human beings have a father; so they have the same father
+All humans have a father; so they have the same father

 For every human H, there is a human F, such that F is the father of H

-* Therefore There is a human being F such that for every human being H, F is the father of H.
+* Therefore there is a human F such that for every human H, F is the father of H.

 Ém.
 Bougaud, [Christianity and the Present Times], 1883.
 [2]